Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Portion Control

 With automatic feeders, you get to control your cats’ portions.
-While you will have to delegate amounts in the DIY versions of automatic feeders, commercial automatic feeders will have their own setting where you can set up specific amounts to be dispensed at certain times.
+While you will have to delegate amounts in the DIY versions of automatic feeders, commercial automatic feeders will have their own settings where you can set up specific amounts to be dispensed at certain times.
 Regardless, these feeders can be a great help for quantity and portion control purposes.

 Maintain Feeding Schedule